stivella/personal-website/content/authors/admin/_index.md

 <br>

-I am a Postddoctoral Scholar in Economics at the University of Chicago, working with professor Ufuk Akcigit.
+I am a Postdoctoral Scholar in Economics at the University of Chicago, working with professor Ufuk Akcigit.
 Before that, I completed my PhD in Economics and Finance at Bocconi University under the supervision of professor Nicolas Serrano-Velarde.
 I hold a Master's and a Bachelor's degree in Economics from Sant'Anna School of Advanced Studies and the University of Pisa.
 <!--